Financial help for new parents

-A new baby coming is one of the most exciting and life changing experiences.
-So when it comes to having a baby, it definitely pays to plan ahead, your finances included.
-The good news is you’re not alone.
-There’s financial support for new parents available, so make sure you know what you’re entitled to.
+A new baby is an exciting and life changing experience.
+So when it comes to getting ready, it pays to get your finances sorted too.
+The good news is there’s lots of financial support available for new parents, so make sure you know what you’re entitled to.

 There are plenty of benefits available to expectant Mums and Dads, so we’ve listed some of the support worth looking into below:

 Some employers will top this amount up to help avoid some – or even all of the shortfall – so it pays to ask in advance what your company policy is.

-This can appear a little confusing but don’t worry, gov.uk have a helpful SMP calculator that will help you understand how your salary will change during your maternity leave.
+This can appear a little confusing but don’t worry, the government website has a helpful SMP calculator that will help you understand how your salary will change during your maternity leave.